 Section A contains an executive summary of the most significant valuation results.
-The basic results of the valuation are covered on pages 5 - 6.
-Page 7 discusses the sensitivity of the funded status to future investment performance.
-Page 9 provides analysis and discussion of changes in assets.
-Page 10 summarizes the findings of the valuation while Section B provides the tables supporting the report.
+The basic results of the valuation are covered on pages 5-6.
+Page 9 discusses the sensitivity of the funded status to future investment performance.
+Page 12 provides analysis and discussion of changes in assets.
+Page 13 summarizes the findings of the valuation while Section B provides the tables supporting the report.

-With the exception of the change to future member contribution rates, there have been no changes in the ongoing benefit provisions of TRS since the prior valuation.
+There have been no changes in the ongoing benefit provisions of TRS since the prior valuation.
 Please see Appendix 1 of this report for a summary of the major benefit provisions of the System.

-As noted previously, aside from the impact from salary increases from HB 3, the actuarial assumptions have not changed since the prior report.
+As noted previously, the actuarial assumptions have not changed since the prior report.
 These were adopted in conjunction with an experience study for the period ending August 31, 2017.
 The actuarial assumptions were adopted by the Board of Trustees on July 27, 2018 and were effective with the August 31, 2018 valuation.
 For a detailed description of the actuarial assumptions and methods please see Appendix 2 of this report.